rozele/git-tutorial/README.md

 # resolve the merge conflict with your tool of choice
 # commit the changes (or reset them)
-git commit -m "Irrelevant changes"
+git commit -am "Irrelevant changes"

 # look at the list of stashed changes
 git stash list